paulovn/artifact-manager/README.md

 changes it will be detected as a new object event if its name and place remains the same (for the server they _are_ two different objects, and there is no relationship between them).
 Objects retain information about their name, path in the project tree and modification time.
+The same file can be in several places in the project tree, and each place will be recorded (but only one copy of the object will be uploaded to the repository).

 The general shape of the command-line is: